loragriffin/VapeCalculator/README.md

 # VapeCalculator

+## About
-Tool to calculate totals for making your own e-juice.
+Tool to calculate totals for making your own custom e-juice.